madetech/nhs-virtual-visit/UBUNTU2004-PG12.md

    $ psql

    postgres=# \conninfo
-   You are connected to database "postgres" as user "postgres" via socket in "/var/run/postgresql" at port "5432". postgres=# \q
+   You are connected to database "<YOUR_LINUX_USERNAME>" as user "<YOUR_LINUX_USERNAME>" via socket in "/var/run/postgresql" at port "5432". postgres=# \q
    ```